-From Table XXXI, apart from the effects of main factors, the effect of interaction of factors on the response was studied and the interaction effects that are considered to be significant in the case of ACZ production are the quadratic factors of $X_1X_1$ , $X_2X_2$ , $X_3X_3$ and the interaction/interactive effects of $X_1X_2$ and $X_1X_3$ interactions, that have significant effects on the results $(Y_1)$ .
+From Table XXXI, apart from the effects of main factors, the effect of interaction of factors on the response was studied and the interaction effects that are considered to be significant in the case of ACZ production are the quadratic factors of $X_1X_1$ , $X_2X_2$ , $X_3X_3$ and the interaction/interactive effects of $X_1X_2$ and $X_1X_3$ interactions, that have significant effects on the results (Y1).
 The figure below shows the Surface response plots (3-Dimensional) (a) and contour plots (2-Dimensional) (b) of the respective interactions whose P-value have significant effects on the Iodine number measurement.

 Figure 44 : Surface Responds plot (a) and contour plot on IN: Effect of variation of Temperature and time on the preparation of ACZ carbon up to a temperature of 650 °C. This can also be perhaps as a result of an increases in activation and formation of micropores in the prepared ACZ.
 Further increase in temperatures that is greater than 600 °C, the IN decreases slowly and this is probably be because, at temperatures greater than 600 °C, there is destruction of the carbon skeleton and the micropores hence turning them into larger pores which reduces the adsorption of iodine and hence decreases the IN.
 Also, IN increases at higher temperatures with a lower resident time and decreases as the temperature increases and the resident time increases.
 This is due to the fact that higher temperature and lower resident time is just sufficient to eliminate the volatile matter and produce micro-pores.
-IN also increases at longer resident time but with lower temperature.
-This may be due to the fact that at lower temperature a longer resident time is sufficient for complete removal/elimination of organic/volatile matter for the development of micropores.
+IN also increases at longer resident time is sufficient for complete removal/elimination of organic/volatile matter for the development of micropores.
 IN decreases at longer or extended resident time and may be as a result of the breaking/collapsing down of the micropore walls turning them into mesopores and macropores.